I have a longstanding interest in Artificial Intelligence.

 In July 1989, I shared this intuition in the Sigart Newsletter as “The Creation of Digital Consciousness“.
 Shortly after, I also published a general learning model that proposed simplification mechanisms, “The Monterège Cogitator“, in Sigart.

-However, as a non-academic, publishing incremental results was not a viable option.
-As a result, I opted to resist pursuing any partial prototyping or publications and develop a complete solution, from first principles, at the system architecture level.
+I then realized that publishing incremental results was not a viable research strategy in this case since what was needed was not a sequence of small research increments but the creation of a complete and coherent architecture.
+Consequently, I stopped pursuing and publishing partial results opting, instead, to develop a complete solution, at the system architecture level.
 At the time, that task seemed overwhelming and I did not have the resources to dedicate a few years to it.
 So, I left it aside.

 In 2007, almost 20 years later, I re-examined the state of research in machine consciousness.
 I found that little progress had been made.
-The understanding of consciousness as a subjective experience had become dominant, resulting in an accumulation of sterile research material and futile attempts to reproduce human sensations by synthetically replicating the structure of human brains.
+The understanding of consciousness as a subjective experience, I had discarded 20 years earlier, was still the dominant view and had, by then, generated an logjam of sterile research material and futile attempts.
 I was more isolated than ever in believing that machine consciousness could be readily implemented using computer-specific techniques and standard computers.